tanyaort/503Project/README.md

 This project was completed in RStudio using .Rmd and .R files.
 To reproduce or run this project:

-Clone this repository from GitHub
+Clone this repository from GitHub:

 Open the R project or .Rmd file in RStudio